 My research aims to use functional magnetic resonance spectroscopy (fMRS) to investigate glutamate neurotransmission in psychiatric conditions. fMRS is a developing technique and so my role has been trying to establish a functional task that will lead to reliable glutamate changes.
 Though quite challenging, I am passionate about fMRS and believe this technique could lead to interesting discoveries in the future.

 Prior to my work here, I was a Translational Neuroscience MSc student at Imperial College London.
-My MSc project was supervised by Dr Malin Uthaug and in collaboration with Imperial's Centre for Psychedelic Research.
+My MSc project was supervised by Dr Malin Uthaug and was in collaboration with Imperial's Centre for Psychedelic Research.
 I used NMR spectroscopy to analyse the biofluids collected from individuals who had inhaled 5-MeO-DMT.
 This is a powerful psychedelic substance that is in the same family as psychedelics like psilocybin, LSD, and DMT.
 I have a deep passion for understanding psychedelic molecules and how they modulate neurotransmission, I hope that I can one day use the fMRS technique to better understand them.